International Money Transfers: 5 Best Ways To Move Money

 Wiring money to an overseas account is fairly easy and can be done online or in person at a bank or a money transfer service office.
 Here’s how wiring money abroad is typically done.

-- Whether the transfer’s done online, at a bank branch or at a money transfer service office, the sender will need to provide basic information about the transaction.
-This typically includes the recipient’s bank account number, the recipient’s bank SWIFT code or BIC number, the total amount of money being transferred and — for certain countries — an International Payments System Routing Code.
+- Provide basic information.
+Whether the transfer’s done online, at a bank branch or at a money transfer service office, the sender will need to provide the recipient’s bank account number, the recipient’s bank SWIFT code or BIC number, the total amount of money being transferred and — for certain countries — an International Payments System Routing Code.

-- When using a money transfer service like Western Union, the sender is also required to provide their name, phone number, address and other financial information.
+- Provide additional information.
+When using a money transfer service like Western Union, the sender is also required to provide their name, phone number, address and other financial information.

-- After the paperwork’s finished and the funds wired from the sender’s account have been processed and confirmed, the transfer takes place.
+- Complete the transfer.
+After the paperwork’s finished, the funds wired from the sender’s account will be processed and confirmed.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.